 The Blockchain global market is set to reach $2.3 Billion by 2021, and analysts are predicting big things beyond cryptocurrencies.
-With the rapid adoption across major industries, the technology is seeing incremental growth in its core offering.
+With the rapid adoption across major The Best Fashion Industry, the technology is seeing incremental growth in its core offering.

 Blockchain provides efficiencies across the board.
 This adds an additional element of simulation in the industry.
 When there is a platform-centric shift, it creates new avenues of growth and further enhancement in innovation.

 We have small to mid-size fashion hackers who are developing wearables for localized markets.
 We also have big labels and fashion houses that are scaling up smart jeans and sensor jewellery.
 The shift in philosophy of high-tech offerings has been aided by implementing Blockchain as a core technology.

 The real challenge in the fashion industry has been about connecting distributed experiences under one banner.
 This has been accomplished by brands that have experimented with QR codes which can retrieve more details about an apparel.
 For organic, ethical & eco-conscious brands, it helps them extend the brand story to the next dimension.
 For brands that are concerned with communicating origin, they can share those supply-oriented messages accordingly.

 Blockchain is being used by early adopters across the world.
 This was the case with designer Martine Jarlgaard, who collaborated with the company Provenance to make a Blockchain-enabled experience happen.

 The brand BabyGhost worked with VeChain, another Blockchain platform, to create NFC chips ian their 2017 collection.
 The chip would communicate with a user’s phone and talk more about the story of the garment.